lyteword/kjv/luke/chapter-24.md

 <sup>16</sup> But their eyes were holden that they should not know him.

-<sup>17</sup> And he said unto them, What manner of communications *are* these that ye have one to another , as ye walk , and are sad ?
+<sup>17</sup> And he said unto them, What manner of communications *are* these that ye have one to another, as ye walk, and are sad?

 <sup>18</sup> And the one of them, whose name was Cleopas, answering said unto him, Art thou only a stranger in Jerusalem, and hast not known the things which are come to pass there in these days?

-<sup>19</sup> And he said unto them, What things ?
+<sup>19</sup> And he said unto them, What things?
 And they said unto him, Concerning Jesus of Nazareth, which was a prophet mighty in deed and word before God and all the people:

 <sup>20</sup> And how the chief priests and our rulers delivered him to be condemned to death, and have crucified him.